Our story

 Site Zero

-Success for the first six months: 90%+ uptime through dumsor windows, zero failed-payment user complaints, one named driver and one named host willing to be quoted by name.
-Then we build the next one.
+The bar before we scale hosts: 90%+ uptime through dumsor windows, zero failed-payment complaints, one named driver and one named host willing to be quoted.
+Hosts join software that has already survived Ghana.

 Roadmap · Phases 1 - 3